Travel & Accommodation

 Memphis, Hammond, New Orleans

-This morning you will board Amtrak’s City of New Orleans service, heading through Mississippi to Louisiana.
+This morning you’ll board Amtrak’s City of New Orleans service, heading through Mississippi to Louisiana.
 It is widely claimed that the blues spread along this railroad and you will have the chance to follow this iconic route as the pretty towns of Brookhaven and McComb lead into the exotic Cajun swamps of the Louisiana Bayou.
+Stopping in the city of Hammond, you’ll be transported back in time on a tour of Oak Alley Plantation, located on the banks of the Mississippi, before continuing to New Orleans for a three-night stay.

-During today’s rail journey, stop in the city of Hammond and be transported back in time on a tour of Oak Alley Plantation, located on the banks of the Mississippi.
-Continue to New Orleans for a threenight stay.
+This morning you’ll board Amtrak’s City of New Orleans service, heading through Mississippi to Louisiana.
+Stopping in the city of Hammond, you’ll be transported back in time on a tour of Oak Alley Plantation, located on the banks of the Mississippi, before continuing to New Orleans for a three-night stay.

 Today, continue your discovery of New Orleans.
 Perhaps walk to the Mardi Gras Grandstand, the venue for the city’s famous annual parade.